Culzean/unity-scriptableobject-deep-clone/README.md

 The tool is [Deep Clone on the Unity Asset Store]([https://assetstore.unity.com/packages/slug/321866](https://assetstore.unity.com/packages/tools/utilities/deep-clone-scriptableobjects-prefabs-321866)).

-Happy to hear any thoughts or dicussion on this tooling
+Happy to hear any thoughts or discussion on this tooling